The Action Engineering team embraces an Agile mindset & Scrum practices in our work.

 - Keep it short.
 It’s easier to remember the agreement when it’s short and sweet.

 At Action Engineering, we start with the below team working agreement and then customize it to fit the needs of the team.
-When we start off trainings or working meetings, we pull up the team working agreement and then spend the first five minutes discussing any additions, subtractions or edits.
+When we start off training or working meetings, we pull up the team working agreement and then spend the first five minutes discussing any additions, subtractions or edits.

 - Be open.
 Keep an open mind to be receptive to new ideas and ways of thinking.